The 7 Best Guitar Pick Punches

 video play icon

-This wiki has been updated 33 times since it was first published in December of 2015.
+This wiki has been updated 37 times since it was first published in December of 2015.
 If you're looking to buy an interesting and useful present for the musician in your life, you might want to consider these pick punches.
 They allow any guitar, mandolin, or ukulele player to create their own custom plectrums from just about any plastic material, including old credit cards, hotel keys, and driver's licenses.
 Some even include decorated strips to get you started.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. Pick-a-Palooza Mega Pack